gwodu/PyClarion-RL-Model/README.md

 ## ✉️ Contact

-For questions or collaborations, feel free to reach out via GitHub or academic email.
+For questions or collaborations, feel free to reach out via GitHub or @ge.wodu@gmail.com.

 ---